Study-Scape/StudyScape/reports/StudyScape-20250305.md

 - Julie: Work on peer-reviewed issues and improve overall UI of website.
 - Michael: add more information to the markers, and refine the gps system.
 - Brandon: add more information and styling to markers
+- Dawn: Refine data creation and inserting to database from frontend.
+Implement location images to front and backend. (aka try to help Carl)

 ### Progress and issues